Fell Foot Park

 In 1813 the Dixons sold Fell Foot to Francis 'Squire' Astley, who had made a fortune from coal mining.
 Under Astley, Fell Foot developed as a picturesque 'villa landscape', with two long carriage drives, a pair of boathouses, woodland trails, and carefully designed views up the lake.

 In 1859 Astley's son sold Fell Foot to Colonel George Ridehalgh of Urmston.
 Colonel Ridehalgh was a keen sailor and in 1879 he launched the steam yacht Britannia on Lake Windermere.
-To indulge his passion for water sports Colonel Ridehalgh created a small harbour below the villa, with a complex of 3 piers and 5 boathouses in Gothic style.
+To indulge his passion for water sports Colonel Ridehalgh created a small harbour below the villa, with a complex of three piers and five boathouses in Gothic style.

 These Grade II listed boathouses are Fell Foot's most striking buildings, with crenellations, arrow slits, portcullises and all the picturesque trappings of Victorian Gothic architecture.
 The boathouses are designed to be viewed from the lake so you really have to walk out on one of the piers and look back to get the full effect.